 - Within how many hours of the e-invoice generation can I cancel the same?

-It can be canceled within 24 hours of the generation of e-invoice on the Invoice Registration Portal.
+It can be cancelled within 24 hours of the generation of e-invoice on the Invoice Registration Portal.

 - Can I alter the tax invoice number, amount, date, or any other values after the e-invoice generation?